Sneak Peek – Chapter 1 of “To Condemn a Witch”

 The left side of Admiral Goring’s face dropped, then froze.
 The villagers watched in horror as Admiral Goring’s knees gave out and he collapsed, his massive jowls quivering as a dribble of saliva slid down his cheek.

 Sunlight flashed against a dagger the witch hunter pulled from his rich damask waistcoat, bounding forward to Fiona.
-“Run!” she shouted into the chaotic fury.
+“Run!”
+Matilda shrieked into the chaotic fury.

-Fiona stared at Matilda, not understanding all that was going on around her, not realizing how close she was to death.
+Fiona stared at her, not understanding all that was going on around her, not realizing how close she was to death.

 “Your sons shall die yet, Admiral,” Matilda shouted.